lieboldj/EEIpred/README.md

 For details regarding dmasif environment, we refer to the original [dMaSIF github](https://github.com/FreyrS/dMaSIF).

 ### Reproducing our results
-You can download all our pre-trained models and dataset list via:
+You can download all our pre-trained models and dataset list which gets automatically directed to the correct paths via:
 ```bash
 ./download_supp_data.sh
 ```

-If you want to reproduce all our results, please contact [Khalique Newaz](khalique.newaz@uni-hamburg.de).
+We explain the steps for collecting the pdb files and creating the exon mapping files in our paper to reproduce the results.
+If you are interested in using our data, please contact [Khalique Newaz](khalique.newaz@uni-hamburg.de).

 ### Adding hydrogen atoms to PDB files
 If you have PDB files and need to add hydrogen atoms, you can use the software "reduce."
 Reduce is a program for adding hydrogens to a protein structure given the 3D coordinates of the heavy atoms.